joemoose/psiops/docs/playing.md

 !!! note "Notes"

 	- If the roll has both *advantage* and *disadvantage*, they cancel each other out; roll 2D6 +Attribute as usual.
 	- Multiple advantages don't stack; you roll at most 3D6.
-- However, an action with multiple advantages might not be considered risky and could succeed automatically, at the GM's discretion.
+	- However, an action with multiple advantages might not be considered risky and could succeed automatically at the GM's discretion.

 ## Adding Tension